Albert-Z-Guo/Facial-Recognition/README.md

 For on-premises deployment, [InsightFace](http://insightface.ai/) models are used extensively.
 In particular, [RetinaFace](https://arxiv.org/abs/1905.00641) is the model to detect faces and [ArcFace](https://arxiv.org/abs/1801.07698) is the model to extract facial features for comparison.
 - `demo_images.ipynb` is a demo to detect and compare faces in images.
-  - `faces` directory contains 7 faces to compare in the demo.
+  - `faces` directory contains 7 faces, all of which are saved in `faces.npy` as a 'database' which is later used for face comparison in the demo.
 - `demo_videos.py` is a demo to detect faces in videos.
 - `tests` directory contains images and videos to test.
   - [test image 1](https://pxhere.com/tr/photo/1409048)